jameshfisher/jameshfisher.com/_posts/2020-01-16-how-to-check-whether-a-linked-list-is-a-palindrome.md

-we can use the "runner" trick: have a `slow` pointer and a `fast` pointer, where the `fast` pointer advances two nodes for everyone one node that the `slow` pointer advances.
+we can use the "runner" trick: have a `slow` pointer and a `fast` pointer, where the `fast` pointer advances two nodes for every one node that the `slow` pointer advances.
 When `fast` reaches the end, `slow` is in the middle.

 From the middle node,